eldridgea/eldrid.ge/content/lessons.md

 1. A good sleep cycle and sleep hygiene is more important to your mental health than almost anything else.

-1. Economic security isn't the most important thing but if you don't have it it gets in the way if those more important things.
+1. Economic security isn't the most important thing but if you don't have it it gets in the way of those more important things.

 1. Isolation is deadly.